by Matthew McBride

-In the screenshots below, you can see the changes
+In the screenshots below, you can see the changes we need to make to begin configuring FBA:

 the “best practices” of assigning a dedicated service account as my Application